willegan/getvero.github.io/_articles/migrate-to-vero-from-mailchimp-aweber-getresponse-etc.md

 In this column, we recommend creating a tag based on the **name of the list in your old provider**.
 For example, if we exported a CSV from a list called 'Blog subscribers', we might add a column with a tag called `blog-subscribers`:

     email,gender,age,tags
     cersei@lannister.com,M,34,blog-subscribers
     tyrion@lanniser.com,M,30,blog-subscribers

 This means you'll **always** have a record of where that customer was in your old system, which can be handy for initial troubleshooting.

 Simply repeat this process for every list in your current email provider.

-**Note** that if your list is more than 50,000 people long, please [email our support](mailto:support@getvero.com?subject=Help me import my email list :\)) and we'll help you get it done directly in our backend.
+**Note** that if your list is more than 50,000 people long, please [email us]({{site.data.links.email_us}})) and we'll help you get it done directly in our backend.

 ##2.
 Migrating your templates

 Migrating your templates to Vero differs in detail from platform to platform, so in this guide we'll outline the fundamentals.
-We can also help answer any migration questions [via our support email](mailto:support@getvero.com).
+We can also help answer any migration questions [via email](site.data.links.email_us).

 Some tools, like Mailchimp or Campaign Monitor, allow you to design full-body HTML emails **from scratch**, as this is one of their primary use-cases.